chef-boneyard/chef-client/README.md

 ### default

-Includes the `chef-client::service` recipe by default.
+Includes the `chef-client::service` recipe by default on *nix platforms and the task recipe for Windows hosts.

 ### delete_validation